Toonami

-Toonami (/tuːˈnɑːmi/ too-NAH-mee) is an American late night television programming block that primarily broadcasts Japanese anime and occasionally American action animation.
-It was created by Sean Akins and Jason DeMarco and produced by Williams Street, a division of Warner Bros.
-Television Studios, and owned by The Cartoon Network, Inc. subsidiary of Warner Bros.
+Toonami (/tuːˈnɑːmi/ too-NAH-mee) is an American late-night television programming block that broadcasts Japanese anime and American action animation.
+It was created by Sean Akins and Jason DeMarco and currently produced by Williams Street, a subsidiary of Warner Bros.
+Television Studios.
+The block is owned by The Cartoon Network, Inc., a subsidiary of Warner Bros.
 Discovery.
 The name is a portmanteau of the words "cartoon" and "tsunami".
-It currently broadcasts every Saturday night from 12 am. to 3 a.m, but the schedule commonly shifts after a few weeks.
+The block currently airs every Saturday night from 12:00 to 3:30 a.m.
 ET/PT.

-Toonami initially ran as a weekday afternoon block on Cartoon Network from 1997 until 2004, when it transitioned into a Saturday evening format until its final airing four years later.
-Cartoon Network's block was primarily aimed at children and teens aged 9–15.
-In its original run from 1997 to 2008, the block was known for showcasing action-oriented animation, with heavy focus on Japanese animation, which became widely popular with American audiences.
-Toonami is recognized for its distinctive space-themed backdrop, anime music videos, drum and bass-flavored soundtrack, and its robot host named T.O.M. (short for Toonami Operations Module).
+Toonami initially premiered as a weekday afternoon block on Cartoon Network in 1997.
+It ran in this format until 2004, when it transitioned to a Saturday evening schedule.
+The block aired until its initial closure in 2008.
+During its original run (1997–2008), Toonami primarily targeted older children and adolescents aged 7–18.
+It became known for showcasing action-oriented programming, particularly Japanese anime, which gained widespread popularity with American audiences.
+The block was distinguished by its space-themed aesthetic, anime music videos, drum-and-bass-influenced soundtrack, and its robot host, T.O.M. (short for Toonami Operations Module).

 On May 26, 2012, Toonami was relaunched as a late night block on Adult Swim.
-The current incarnation is a rebrand of Adult Swim's Saturday night action block (itself inherited from Toonami's Midnight Run block), which primarily aired anime.
+This iteration rebranded Adult Swim's Saturday night action block (originally inherited from Toonami's Midnight Run block), which primarily features anime deemed too mature for daytime programming.

+On May 31, 2024, a new Friday afternoon block called Toonami Rewind debuted.
+It aired from 5:00 p.m. to 7:00 p.m.
+ET/PT and showcased classic anime series.
+Toonami Rewind complemented Checkered Past, a Monday–Thursday block featuring older Cartoon Network series.
+Toonami Rewind ceased broadcasting on December 27, 2024.